kelcyw/darkestdungeon_teambuilder/README.md

 heavily-discussed topic within the game's community as well.
-A tool that could help me put characters together in a team, tell me the team's strengths and weaknesses, and also tell me where and what I should be fighting with this team would be really helpful, not just for me but maybe for people who are newer to the game as well!
+A tool that could help me put characters together in a team, tell me the team's strengths and weaknesses, and also tell me what I should be fighting with this team would be really helpful, not just for me but maybe for people who are newer to the game as well!